 Discrimination at work

-- apply to a job, and to get it if you’re the best applicant
+- apply to a job, and to be judged based solely on your qualifications

-- be paid the same as others doing a similar role
+- get the same salary as others doing a similar role

 - get the same training opportunities

-- not be bulled or harassed, by your boss or other employees
+- not be bullied at work or harassed, by your boss or other employees

-If you’re still not sure about whether something is discrimination, you can check the Advice Now website to help you figure it out.
+If you’re still not sure about what counts as discrimination, you can check the Advice Now website to help you figure it out.

-What can I do if I feel discriminated against?
+What can I do if I feel discriminated against at work?

 Talk to someone at work

-If you feel you can, talk to the perpetrator.
-If you feel this is impossible, or it doesn’t change anything, then talk to someone higher up, or, if you’re a member, contact a trade union, get in touch with them.
+If you feel comfortable enough, try and talk to the perpetrator.
+Alternatively, you can go straight to talking to someone higher up, or, if you’re a member of a trade union, get in touch with them.

 Make a formal complaint

 If sorting it out informally hasn’t worked you can make a formal complaint.
-All workplaces should have a grievance procedure; have a look at this to work out who to give your complaint to, and the steps you have to take.
+All workplaces should have a grievance procedure; take a look at yours to work out who to give your complaint to, and the steps you have to take.
 Some helpful advice is to get someone to help you write up the complaint.
 We’d recommend they be from your trade union or someone from the Citizens Advice Bureau if you’re in England and Wales.
 That way they’ll have some experience with the situation.

 Go to an employment tribunal

 You can also take your case to an employment tribunal.
-This is basically the same as a court, so you should defo get some advice on how to proceed.
-You can try talking to someone from Acas (Advisory, Conciliation and Arbitration Service) who can explain all of your options.
+This is basically the same as a court of law, so you should defo get some advice on how to proceed.
+You can try talking to someone from Acas (Advisory, Conciliation and Arbitration Service), who can go through all of your options.

 Will I get in trouble for making a complaint?